 Income Tax Topics: Electric Bicycle Credit

 For income tax years commencing on or after January 1, 2024, but before January 1, 2033, Colorado allows an income tax credit to incentivize the purchase of electric bicycles.
 The credit is allowed to qualified retailers for all retail sales of new qualified electric bicycles sold in Colorado during the retailer’s income tax year to a qualified purchaser.
-The qualified retailer may claim a credit equal to $500 for each new qualified electric bicycle sold and must provide the purchaser a specified discount.
+The qualified retailer may claim a credit for each new qualified electric bicycle sold and must provide the purchaser a specified discount.
 The credit is subject to several requirements and limitations discussed later in this publication.

 This publication is designed to provide general guidance regarding the electric bicycle credit and is intended to supplement guidance provided in the Colorado Individual Income Tax Guide and the Colorado Corporate Income Tax Guide.
 Nothing in this publication modifies or is intended to modify the requirements of Colorado’s statutes and regulations.
 Taxpayers are encouraged to consult their tax advisors for guidance regarding specific situations.